jayman1466/lab_protocols/Lambda Red Recombineering.md

 This protocol will allow you to use lambda red recombineering to site-specifically integrate or delete fragments in bacterial (usually E. coli) genomes.

 ## Strain Requirements
 This type of genome engineering requires your strain to have three genes from the Lambda bacteriophage - Beta, Exo, and Gam.
 The E. coli strains EcNR1 and EcNR2 contain these genes already integrated into the BioAB locus into the genome.
-If working with other strains, you can use the plasmid **pORTMAGE** (available on Addgene) to introduce these genes in your strain.
+If working with other strains, you can use the plasmid **pORTMAGE** (available on Addgene) to introduce these genes into your strain.

-##DNA Requirments
+## DNA Requirments
 As a substrate, Lambda Red uses linear DNA (usually a PCR product) that contains **50bp homology arms** corresponding to the target site in the genome.
 For more info see [here](https://blog.addgene.org/lambda-red-a-homologous-recombination-based-technique-for-genetic-engineering).

 ### For knockouts